 Bid vs Ask – Meaning

 Both the terms together constitute a two-way price quotation.
-They represent the best potential price at which a stock or a financial security can be bought or sold in the market at a given time.
+They represent the best potential price at which a stock or financial security can be bought or sold in the market at a given time.
 Buyer and seller enter into a transaction after both agree on a price that is not less than the ask price and not higher than the bid price.

 Both concepts are very important for retail investors.
 The current stock price is the last trading price of the stock, or we can say the historical price.
 However, the bid and ask are the prices that buyers and sellers would offer.
 A point to note is that both bid and ask prices are for a particular time.
 Moreover, both keep changing on a real-time basis.

-To put it simply, a bid indicates the demand while ask indicates the supply of stock.
+To put it simply, a bid indicates the demand while an ask indicates the supply of stock.
 For example, a stock quotation has a bid price of $9.10 and an ask price of $9.17.
 In this case, the buyer is willing to buy it for $9.10, while the seller is willing to sell it for $9.17.
-The difference between the two i.e. 0.07 is the spread.
-At the point, when this spread becomes zero, a transaction between buyer and seller happens.
+The difference between the two, i.e. 0.07 is the spread.
+At the point when this spread becomes zero, a transaction between buyer and seller happens.
 For example, in our case, if the buyer decides to increase the price for the sake of buying this share to $9.17 from $9.10 or vice versa, a transaction will take place between these parties.